Oaxaca en la historia y en el mito: Sor Juana Inés de la Cruz and Miguel Cabrera

 Both Sor Juana and Miguel Cabrera were famous in the colony of Nueva España and Spain.
-Miguel Cabrera was born in what is now called the state of Oaxaca and became famous for his rendering of Sor Juana, the Virgin of Guadalupe, pictured below and many other Baroque pieces.
+Miguel Cabrera was born in what is now called the state of Oaxaca and became famous and rich for his rendering of the Virgin of Guadalupe, pictured below and many other Baroque pieces.
+The Virgin of Guadalupe is an essential aspect of all three periods covered in the mural panels.
+We will delve into her prehispanic origin as the goddess Tonantzin in the last panel when she was displayed prominently on the banners of the insurgents in the War of Independence and was given credit for victories, such as the capture of Oaxaca by Morelos and his soldiers.